Nandj/ospatrol-docs/docs/programs/ospatrol-logtest.rst

    130218 12:07:52 [Warning] Unsafe statement written to the binary log using statement format since BINLOG_FORMAT = STATEMENT.
 The statement is unsafe because it uses a LIMIT clause.
 This is unsafe because the set of rows included cannot be predicted.
 Statement: DELETE FROM `emailQueue` WHERE `emailQueueID` = '12207' LIMIT 1

-The message that should be pasted into ossec-logtest is:
+The message that should be pasted into ospatrol-logtest is:

 .. code-block:: console

    MySQL log: 130218 12:07:52 [Warning] Unsafe statement written to the binary log using statement format since BINLOG_FORMAT = STATEMENT.
 The statement is unsafe because it uses a LIMIT clause.
 This is unsafe because the set of rows included cannot be predicted.
 Statement: DELETE FROM `emailQueue` WHERE `emailQueueID` = '12207' LIMIT 1

-ossec-logtest example usage
+ospatrol-logtest example usage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Example 1: Testing standard rules